shreddd/psana_jupyter_kernel/README.md

 cp kernel.json $HOME/.local/share/jupyter/kernels/psana2_py37
 ```

-Following these steps will make the kernel available in your list of kernels:
+Now, you should be able to select PSANA from your list of kernels:

 ![alt text](img/psana_kernel.png "PSANA kernel")

 ## Building from scratch

 In the sections below we show how to build this conda environment from scratch.
-There are three files to accomplish it:
+There are three files
+to make it:

 1. `build_from_scratch.sh` file that clone psana2 and install it to operate in NERSC.
 2. A Conda yaml file called `env_create.yaml` to create a Conda environment for PSANA.